zosconnect/sample-oas3-requester/README.md

 This project's gradle build will build the remote endpoint RedbookAPI application war file and also generate the z/OS Connect API requester war files for COBOL and PLI.

 ## Instructions
 Follow the instructions in the [IBM Documentation](https://www.ibm.com/docs/en/zos-connect/3.0.0?topic=gstz3-creating-zos-connect-api-requester-project-zos-application) for details on how to build, deploy and run this tutorial sample.
+In the **start** folders of COBOL and PLI you will find the partial implementations, not all operations are coded, as an exercise you can complete the code.
+Should you wish to view the completed samples review the code in the **finish** folders.

+The Patch and Merge operations are complete in both the start and finish versions of the code samples.
+Please refer to the [IBM Patch documentation](https://www.ibm.com/docs/en/zos-connect/3.0.0?topic=api-using-patch-in-application) to assist in understanding the code.

 ## Structure
 * The `COBOL/finish` directory contains the CICS COBOL program BAQHRBKC.cbl, IMS COBOL programs BAQHRBKB.cbl and BAQHRBKT.cbl and the standalone COBOL application BAQHRBKZ.cbl.
 These programs have all three operations implemented.